MauritsBleeker/keep-the-caption-info/README.md

 ## Citation

-If you use this code to produce results for your scientific publication, or if you share a copy or fork,
+If you use this code to produce results for your scientific publication, or if you share a copy or fork please cite:

 ```